gist-rs/book/src/rust/r5/enjoy5.md

 #     }
 # }
 #
-// ✨ Compiler need this 👇 to know it size. fn animal_or_human() -> Box<dyn Sayable> {
+// Compiler'll need this 👇 to know it size. fn animal_or_human() -> Box<dyn Sayable> {
-    // ✨ Compiler need this 👆 to know it's dynamic (Animal or Human)
+    // Compiler'll need this 👆 dyn to know it's dynamic (Animal or Human)

-    // ✨ How to get current time.
+    // How to get current time.
     let now = std::time::SystemTime::now();

-    // ✨ How to get duration since UNIX_EPOCH.
-    let result_duration = now.duration_since(std::time::UNIX_EPOCH);
+    // How to get duration since UNIX_EPOCH. let result_duration = now.duration_since(std::time::UNIX_EPOCH);

-    // ✨ How to convert `Result` to `Option`. let maybe_duration = result_duration.ok();
+    // How to convert `Result` to `Option`. let maybe_duration = result_duration.ok();

     match maybe_duration {